 As the rhythmic, gliding movements of the massage lift you into a calmer mental state, they’re actually activating what’s called the parasympathetic nervous system.
-As they do this, your nervous system relaxes and your body ramps up production of feel-good hormones like endorphins and serotonin while simultaneously reducing stress hormone production.
+As they do this, your nervous system relaxes and your body ramps up production of feel-good hormones like endorphins and serotonin while simultaneously reducing stress hormone (like cortisol) production.

 2. Pain Relief